kyma-incubator/hack-showcase/README.md

     >**NOTE:** Keep in mind that all resources created in the previous step must be ready before you proceed.
 Check their status in **Instances** in the **Service Management** section.

-4. Create a new issue on a GitHub repository you specified during the GitHub Connector installation to check if everything is configured correctly.
-You should get a notification on Slack and the issue should be tagged with `Caution/offensive` label if the issue's sentiment is negative.
+4. Create a new issue on the GitHub repository specified during the GitHub Connector installation to check if everything is configured correctly.
+After you create the issue, its sentiment is checked and if it is negative, you get a notification on Slack, and the issue is tagged with the `Caution/offensive` label.

 ## Installation